 Why it’s so awesome: You probably wouldn’t expect to see an Italian Renaissance-style villa in the middle of Miami, but that’s exactly what this building is.
 Built in 1916, over a thousand workers and craftsmen were brought over from Europe to create this masterpiece, which is filled with European furniture and artworks ranging from the 15th to 19th centuries.

 What to do there: Take your camera when you visit this location and then just wander around and enjoy the craftsmanship and the sheer imagination that was put into this Miami home.
-The gardens are spectacular and contain fountains, sculptures and pools that create the perfect oasis in the middle of Miami’s modern landscape.
+The gardens are spectacular and contain fountains, sculptures and pools that create the perfect oasis right near Key Biscayne, one of the safest places in Miami.

 #7 – Deering Estate